kagiko/vaultwarden-wiki/Proxy-examples.md

 <details>
 <summary>HAproxy (by BlackDex)</summary><br/>

-Add these lines in `frontend https` section in order to forward ips for all your proxied services.
+Add these lines to your haproxy configuration.

 ```haproxy
 frontend bitwarden_rs